Support

 HB 193 SB 213 State Procurement - Transparency and Procedures Del.
 Kenneth Kerr (3-D)

-Requiring a unit of State government to provide a certain debriefing of a contract award to certain persons on request; adding an exemption to the prohibition on an individual who assists in the drafting of specifications, an invitation for bids, or a request for proposals from submitting a bid or proposal or assisting in the submission of a bid or proposal; requiring a procurement contract to include a certain clause pertaining to certain contract modifications related to changes in law; altering the required contents of a certain change order; etc. Government, Labor, and Elections Support
+Requiring a unit of State government to provide a certain debriefing of a contract award to certain persons on request; adding an exemption to the prohibition on an individual who assists in the drafting of specifications, an invitation for bids, or a request for proposals from submitting a bid or proposal or assisting in the submission of a bid or proposal; requiring a procurement contract to include a certain clause pertaining to certain contract modifications related to changes in State law; etc. Budget and Taxation

 HB 235 SB 47 Housing and Community Development - Neighborhood Business Development Program - Local Approval Requirement Chair, Economic Matters Committee

-Repealing a certain requirement for approval by a political subdivision of a certain application for financial assistance under the Neighborhood Business Development Program from the Department of Housing and Community Development.
-Economic Matters Support
+Altering from 45 to 15 the number of days that a political subdivision has to approve or deny a certain application for financial assistance under the Neighborhood Business Development Program from the Department of Housing and Community Development.
+Economic Matters

 HB 239 SB 36 Land Use - Zoning - Limitations (Starter and Silver Homes Act of 2026) Chair, Economic Matters Committee

 Prohibiting local jurisdictions from adopting or enforcing certain zoning provisions relating to lot size, dimensions, setback requirements, lot coverage, and design or architectural elements for certain single-family homes; prohibiting local jurisdictions from prohibiting certain housing types in certain zones; and prohibiting local jurisdictions from prohibiting certain subdivisions of certain lot types.
-Economic Matters Support
+Economic Matters Housing & Development - Support

 In the House - Hearing 2/12 at 1:00 p.m.
 (1/19)

-HB 297 SB 70 Adult Education - High School Diploma Pathways - GED Option Pilot Program and MDiplomaWorks Pathway Chair, Ways and Means Committee
+HB 297 SB 70 Adult Education - High School Diploma Pathways - MDiplomaWorks Pathway Chair, Ways and Means Committee

 HB 360 SB 483 Criminal Procedure - Automated Expungement (Clean Slate Act of 2026) Del.
 David Moon (20-D)

 Requiring the Department of Public Safety and Correctional Services and the Judiciary to expunge all cases meeting certain criteria on or before July 1, 2028; and requiring the Department and the Judiciary to expunge certain newly eligible cases on a monthly basis.
-Judiciary Support
+Judiciary Education & Workforce - Support

 In the House - Hearing 3/03 at 1:00 p.m.
 (1/29)